What Is Liquid Chalk?

 How Do I Use It?

 AcroGrip, like all liquid chalks, works best when your hands are dry.
 It's better to apply it at the start of a session, rather than waiting until it's too late and you're already sweaty.
+If you're somewhere super humid, or are a very sweaty person (like me!) you'll get the best result by toweling your hands a little first.
+Or just wipe them on the least sweaty part of whatever you're wearing like I do.

 How Does It Work?